Commensurators of normal subgroups of lattices: Proofs

 \subsection{Arithmeticity of $\Lambda$}

 As remarked in the introduction, since $\Gamma$ is normal in $\Lambda$ and $\Lambda$ is an irreducible lattice in $G$, Margulis' Normal Subgroups Theorem allows us to assume that $G$ is a rank one simple group.
-We make this assumption without further comment for the rest of the paper.
+Further, we can pass to $G/Z(G)$ and assume that $G$ has trivial center.
+We make these assumptions without further comment for the rest of the paper.
 We start by proving: \begin{prop} Under the assumptions of Theorem \ref{thm:main}, $\Delta$ commensurates $\Lambda$.
-In particular, $\Lambda$ is arithmetic. \end{prop} \begin{proof} The second part follows from the first by Margulis' commensurator rigidity theorem.
+In particular, $\Lambda$ is $T$-arithmetic for some finite set of places $T$ of $k$. \end{prop} \begin{proof} The second part follows from the first by Margulis' commensurator rigidity theorem.
 For the first claim, let $\delta\in\Delta$.
 We claim that $\Lambda$ normalizes a finite index subgroup of $\Gamma\cap\Gamma^\delta$.
 This is clear if $\Gamma$ is finitely generated (so that it only admits finitely many subgroups of a given index), but in general we argue as follows: